-Second Order Effects on the Design of Slender Reinforced Concrete Bridge Columns project started on June 01, 2021 and operate for 24 months.
+Second Order Effects on the Design of Slender Reinforced Concrete Bridge Columns project started on June 01, 2021 and operate for 29 months.

 Literature review on experiments, modeling, and the design of slender RC columns has been completed.
 Review results and column experimental database has been complied for model validations.
-Model parameters selection is in process to identify the most practical ranges of parameters to be considered for second order analysis on Caltrans bridges.
+Experimental data on loaded slender reinforced columns and columns subject to long term loading has been collected and compiled into a database.
+Literature review and the modeling and design of slender reinforced column has been completed.
+Development of preliminary list of practical range of column parameters for second order analysis is completed.
+Development of basic OpenSees model for a single reinforced column using fiberdiscretization of circular column section is ongoing.